 Using Sustainable Materials

-We strive to conserve natural resources by increasing our use of sustainable materials, which means using materials in the most productive way, with emphasis on using less and reducing toxic chemicals and environmental impacts across the whole life cycle.
-Sustainable materials include those that are reclaimed, renewable, recycled or recyclable, have a smaller greenhouse gas footprint, and generate less waste than their alternatives.
-We continue to develop and commercialize technologies that enable the use of sustainable materials, such as bio-based plastics and post-industrial garment clippings, in a range of vehicle components.
+Using sustainable materials conserves natural resources and contributes to a circular economy.
+We strive to increase our use of sustainable materials, which include reclaimed materials and materials with recycled and/or renewable content.
+Using sustainable materials emphasizes using less as well as reducing toxic chemicals and environmental impacts across the whole life cycle.
+We continue to develop and commercialize technologies that enable the use of sustainable materials with reduced environmental impacts, such as bio-based plastics and post-industrial garment clippings, in a range of vehicle components.

 Eliminating Waste

-To minimize the negative impacts our activities can have on the environment, we practice the 3R's: Reduce waste at the source, Reuse, and Recycle.
+To minimize the negative impacts our activities can have on the environment and to optimize efficiency in our operations, we practice the 3R's: Reduce waste at the source, Reuse, and Recycle.
 Our efforts keep materials circulating, which helps to alleviate the demand for natural resources and keeps waste out of landfills and incinerators.
 We recycle more than 90% of all waste from operations every year.

 Our materials efforts support Goal #12 on Responsible Consumption and Production, one of the 17 United Nations Sustainable Development Goals.